olicrea/olicrea/README.md

 ### Facts

-🔭 I’m currently working on an APIrest with Node.js, and aspiring to become a fullstack developer
+💻 I’m currently working on an APIrest with Node.js, and aspiring to become a fullstack developer

+💬 I have effective verbal and written communication skills, as well as active listening abilities.

-🌱 I’m currently learning English
+🌏 I’m currently learning English

-👯 I’m looking to collaborate on innovative teams
+🤝🏼 I’m looking to collaborate on innovative teams

 ## Contact